 For those interested in all the predictions for the 6 single DOF (degrees of freedom in which a vessel can move: surge, sway, heave, roll, pitch and yaw) there is the motion prediction tab in the user interface.
 Next to the predictions the measured motions are shown to indicate the match.

 The predictions for each of these 6 DOF can be combined and displayed on the decision support tab as a: 'Motion Severity Index'.
 Setting fixed limits to this MSI makes it easy for the crew to determine if they can continue operations, in any given sea state.

 For the WavePredictor to operate certain hardware is required.
-You can use the already available X Band navigation radar.
-However, it is adviced to install a dedicated radar system.
+It is adviced to install a dedicated radar system.
+However, you can use the already available X Band navigation radar on request.
+Please contact us for more information.

 Click here to read more on the dedicated radar solution offered by Next Ocean.

 - Internet connection

 - Hs > 1.5m

 - 6s < Tp < 15s